 Answer the question so you emphasize the talents that you bring to the team.

 Example: “I applied to XYZ Shoes because my family shops here regularly.
-I also admire your charitable work and think my communication skills would be a good fit for the company.”
+I also think my listening skills make me a good fit for the company.”

 Job interview question #3: “What extracurricular activities do you participate in?”

 Now is when you get to talk about hobbies and clubs.

 But don’t go off on a tangent!
 Choose no more than three activities.
 Each activity you list should reflect a skill the employer would find valuable.